E-commerce in India: Market size and growth

-India's e-commerce market was worth about $3.9 billion in 2009.
-As per "India Goes Digital", a report by Avendus Capital, the Indian e-commerce market is estimated at ₹28,500 crore ($6.3 billion) for the year 2011.
-Online travel constitutes a sizable portion (87%) of this market today.
-Online travel market in India had a growth rate of 22% over the next 4 years and reach ₹54,800 crore ($12.2 billion) in size by 2015.
-Indian e-tailing industry is estimated at ₹3,600 crore (US$800 million) in 2011 and estimated to grow to ₹53,000 crore ($11.8 billion) in 2015.
-The market went up to $12.6 billion in 2013.
-In 2013, the e-retail segment was worth US$2.3 billion.
-About 79% of India's e-commerce market was travel related in 2013.
-According to Google India, there were 35 million online shoppers in India in 2014 Q1 and was expected to cross 100 million mark by end of year 2016.
+India's e-commerce market was worth about US$3.9 billion in 2009.
+As per "India Goes Digital", a report by Avendus Capital, the Indian e-commerce market was estimated at ₹28,500 crore (US$6.3 billion) for the year 2011.
+Online travel constitutes a sizeable portion (87 percent) of this market today.
+The online travel market in India had a growth rate of 22 percent over the next four years and reached ₹54,800 crore (US$12.2 billion) in size by 2015.
+The Indian e-tailing industry was estimated at ₹3,600 crore (US$800 million) in 2011 and was estimated to grow to ₹53,000 crore (US$11.8 billion) in 2015.
+In 2013, the market went up to US$12.6 billion, and the e-retail segment was worth US$2.3 billion.
+About 79 percent of India's e-commerce market was travel-related in 2013.
+According to Google India, there were 35 million online shoppers in India in the first quarter of 2014, a figure expected to cross the 100-million mark by the end of 2016.

-CAGR vis-à-vis a global growth rate of 8–10%.
-Electronics and Apparel are the biggest categories in terms of sales.
-Overall e-commerce market had reached ₹1,07,800 crores (US$24 billion) by the year 2015 with both online travel and e-tailing contributing equally.
-Another big segment in e-commerce is mobile/DTH recharge with nearly 1 million transactions daily by operator websites.
-Year 2016 also saw online sales of luxury products like jewellery also increased.
-Most of the retail brands have also started entering into the market and they expect at least 20% sales through online in next 2–3 years.
-According to Google India Research in 2016, by 2021 India is expected to generate $100 billion online retail revenue out of which $35 billion will be through fashion e-commerce.
+Compound annual growth rate vis-à-vis a global growth rate of 8 to 10 percent.
+Electronics and apparel are the biggest sales categories.
+Overall, the e-commerce market reached ₹1,07,800 crore (US$24 billion) by the year 2015, with both online travel and e-tailing contributing equally.
+Another big segment in e-commerce is mobile/direct-to-home recharge, with nearly a million transactions daily by operator websites.
+The year 2016 also saw an increase in online sales of luxury products, such as jewellery.
+Most of the retail brands had also started entering the market, and expected at least 20 percent sales to be online in the next two to three years.
+According to Google India Research in 2016, by 2021 India was expected to generate US$100 billion online retail revenue, out of which US$35 billion would be through fashion e-commerce.

-The ecommerce industry was reported at $24 billion in 2017 and was recognised as the fastest growing industry in India.
-The ecommerce market grew to $38.5 billion in 2018.
-It is estimated that one in every three Indian shops via smartphone and online retailers deliver to 20,000 pin-codes out of the 100,000 pin-codes in India.
-As per Goldman Sachs, India's e-commerce industry will reach $99 billion in size while online retail is expected to more than double to around 11% by 2024 from 4.7% in 2019 while increasing at 27% compound annual growth rate (CAGR).
-The online grocery segment that is below $2 billion will reach $29 billion in size by 2024.
-Online grocery orders will grow from 3,00,000 per day in 2019 to more than 5 million per day by 2024.
-Non grocery eCommerce penetration will be 16.1 percent by 2021.
+The e-commerce industry was reported at US$24 billion in 2017, recognised as the fastest-growing industry in India.
+The e-commerce market grew to US$38.5 billion in 2018.
+As of 2020, it was estimated that one in every three Indian shopped via smartphone, and online retailers delivered to 20,000 pin codes out of the 100,000 in India.
+As per Goldman Sachs, India's e-commerce industry would reach US$99 billion in size, and online retail was expected to more than double to around 11 percent by 2024 from 4.7 percent in 2019, increasing at a 27 percent compound annual growth rate, and the online grocery segment below US$2 billion would reach US$29 billion in size by 2024.
+Online grocery orders was expected to grow from 3 million per day in 2019 to more than 5 million per day by 2024.
+Non-grocery e-commerce penetration was expected to be 16.1 percent by 2021.